usnistgov/mass/README.md

                         November 2010-present

 # Installation
-We reccomend you use Python 3, although as of March 2020 we are still supporting python 2.7.
+We recommend you use Python 3, although as of March 2020 we are still supporting python 2.7.

 ```
 pip install -e git+ssh://git@bitbucket.org/joe_fowler/mass.git@develop#egg=mass
 ```